jballas/441_work/final/readme.md

 ### Enemies

 I desperately need enemies.
 The forest RPG game is so deadly boring as a pick up game.
 The collisions are still weird, but I'm leaving them.
 And there is no 'end', you just get stuck at the water.
 But enemies, or conflict.
 How do I add in enemies?
 I'll need a health/hunger status that will be effected by the enemies attacking you.
 So, creating enemy movement is my next challenge.
 I have 2 enemies, a strange mystic butterfly and bees.
 The butterflies could temporarily reverse your movement, while bees can hurt you.

+Creating my butterflies took forever for some reason, like I forgot I'd already solved how to animate something and how to make a group of things move.
+I got one animated, then I created some random movement based ona  p5.js project(7).
+I wanted them to have an erratic pattern to their flight and it worked like I wanted.
+The bees I setup to respond when the player gets close.
+I extended their hit box and when the player overlaps with that they start moving away.
+I'm not sure how I feel about that action.

 Definetely need to make the health meter next.

+### Health and UI
+As I tackle my next problem, I'm also faced with perhaps needing to have a UI display of some kind, this can show the berries you pickup and how much health you have left.
+There are so fancy examples with actual health bars, but I just want to keep this as a simple text display.
+The trick is how can I show this.

+One way is to create yet another scene to display over the top of my scene 2.
+This is probably my best solution.

+Otherwise, I

 To do:
+- create a hunger bar / Health bar
 Make a UI to show berry count/health , AND figure out how to take the berry count home and add text to diary.

 - Figure out how to get Rosie home after she reaches the impassable water.
 I.E Ends the level
 - How to tell the player how to move

-- create a hunger bar / Health bar
+- Put a Ladder somewhere and make it available for pickup, after the first time through?

+if I have time
 - add emotions to encounters in forest, this could be part of the UI.

-- Put a Ladder somewhere and make it available for pickup.

-if I have time
 - update map to make a top layer above the player!

 - Prevent berries from appearing on top of the water